thiblahute/meson-website/Creating-Linux-binaries.md

     LDFLAGS=-static-libstdc++ meson --prefix=/tmp/myapp <other args>

-The aim is to put the executable in <tt>/tmp/myapp/bin</tt> and shared libraries to <tt>/tmp/myapp/lib</tt>.
+The aim is to put the executable in `/tmp/myapp/bin` and shared libraries to `/tmp/myapp/lib`.
 The next thing you need is the embedder.
-It takes your dependencies (in this case only <tt>libSDL2-2.0.so.0</tt>) and copies them in the lib directory.
-Depending on your use case you can either copy the files by hand or write a script that parses the output of <tt>ldd binary_file</tt>.
-Be sure not to copy system libraries (<tt>libc</tt>, <tt>libpthread</tt>, <tt>libm</tt> etc).
+It takes your dependencies (in this case only `libSDL2-2.0.so.0`) and copies them in the lib directory.
+Depending on your use case you can either copy the files by hand or write a script that parses the output of `ldd binary_file`.
+Be sure not to copy system libraries (`libc`, `libpthread`, `libm` etc).
 For an example, see the [sample project](https://github.com/jpakkane/meson/tree/master/manual%20tests/4%20standalone%20binaries).

 Make the script run during install with this: